Hidden Costs of Outsourcing

 A simple way to estimate total cost

-- Expected rework (a conservative percentage if scope is evolving)
+- Expected rework: a conservative percentage if scope is evolving.

 How to reduce hidden costs

-- Use pilot phases before full-scale rollouts.
+- Use pilot phases: validate assumptions before scaling.

 Pre-sign checklist